Australia Immigration vs. Canada Immigration

 Occupation ceilings in the Australian Immigration system give an eligible occupation a maximum quota and if that quota is reached no other invitations in that occupation will be invited until the next year.

 After receiving an invitation, an applicant is given 60 days to submit an application for Australian permanent residence to the Department of Home Affairs.
-If the application is is successful, they receive permanent resident status for themselves and any dependent family members (spouse/ de facto and children).
+If the application is successful, they receive permanent resident status for themselves and any dependent family members (spouse/ de facto and children).